lawnjelly/Misc/Batching/batching.md

 ## Diagnostics
-Although you can change parameters and examine the effect on frame rate, this can feel like working blind, with no idea of what is going on under the hood.
-To help with this, batching offers a diagnostic mode, which will periodically print out a list of the batches that are being processed.
+Although you can change parameters and examine the effect on frame rate, this can feel like working blindly, with no idea of what is going on under the hood.
+To help with this, batching offers a diagnostic mode, which will periodically print out (to the IDE or console) a list of the batches that are being processed.
 This can help pin point situations where batching is not occurring as intended, and help you to fix them, in order to get the best possible performance.

+### Reading a diagnostic

 ## Performance Tuning